STH’s Courtney Goto: 2020 Metcalf Award

 A gift from the late Arthur G. B. Metcalf (Wheelock’35, Hon.’74), a BU Board of Trustees chair emeritus and former professor, funds the Metcalf Cup and Prize and the Metcalf Awards for Excellence in Teaching, created in 1973 and presented at Commencement.
 The Cup and Prize winner receives $10,000 and the Award winners receive $5,000 each.
 A University committee selects winners based on statements of nominees’ teaching philosophy, supporting letters from colleagues and students, and classroom observations of the nominees.

-This year’s Metcalf Cup and Prize winner is Sarah Sherman-Stokes, a School of Law lecturer and clinical instructor.
-The other Metcalf Award goes to Seth Blumenthal, a College of Arts & Sciences senior lecturer in the Writing Program.
+The 2020 Metcalf Cup and Prize winner is Sarah Sherman-Stokes, a School of Law clinical associate professor of law.
+The other 2020 Metcalf Award goes to Seth Blumenthal, a College of Arts & Sciences senior lecturer in the Writing Program.

 Find more information about Commencement here.